The Winter Spine Race

 Racers obviously generate a lot of body heat when moving, so the contrast when they stop for the night in the middle of winter is quite marked, making warm, lightweight, compressible clothing a must.

 As with sleeping bags, it’s worth considering synthetic options such as the Sigma Jacket and Vest.
 Although a little heavier and bulkier than down, their advantage is that synthetics outperform down in the wet.
 As well as coping better with wet weather, this also means they’re suitable for wearing while running.

 Down clothing is smaller and lighter, however, and our Ultralight range of clothing was designed to meet the need for ultimate weight/space saving.
-The Ultra Vest K weighs only 150g, which is lighter than most T-shirts, yet it will provide real warmth down to approximately -5C.
+The Ultra Pullover K will provide real warmth down to approximately -5C.
 The Ultra Pullover K is, for the same reasons, another good option.
 At 230g it's about half the weight and bulk of a conventional fleece jacket and 100% windproof as well.
 Lighter still is the Wafer range, in particular the extremely light Wafer Ultima tops: warm down to freezing point but weighing in at just 155g it's lighter than most T-shirts.

 Both options – down and synthetic – will increase the performance of a sleeping bag, whether it’s a top for a boost of core warmth, or as part of a head-to-toe Sleep System.
 Cold feet can interrupt even the most exhausted of sleepers; Wafer Socks weigh just 45g but can make a significant difference!

 The next Spine Race will take place between 10th and 17th January 2021: